Function Health vs Superpower

 - iPhone and Android apps: Function Health has a mobile app that allows you to view your results and track your progress

-Where Superpower is strongest
+Where Superpower is stronger than Function

 - Pricing options: Two tiers allow you to choose based on budget and testing needs